deNBI/cloud-user-docs/wiki/Compute_Center/Tuebingen.md

 <pre>echo 'GATEWAY=eth0' >> /etc/sysconfig/network</pre>
 5. Exit as root user running the following command:
 <pre>exit</pre>
-6. Attach the second interface of your choice via webinterface (OpenStack Dashboard)
+6. Attach a second interface of your choice via the webinterface (OpenStack Dashboard)
 7. Change back to the VM and run the following command to configure the second interface:
 <pre>sudo dhclient</pre>
 8. Check if the interface eth1 (usually) now has an IP address configured matching the one shown in the webinterface with the following command: